SethumR/Students-Credits-System/README.md

 # Student Credits System

 This Python project is designed to track students' credits and determine their exam outcomes.
 Based on the students' credits, the program classifies their progress into four categories: Progress, Progress Trailer, Retriever, and Exclude.
 Additionally, the project generates a histogram displaying the count of each category using graphics.
+This provides txt file also about exam outcomes.

 ## Table of Contents